1977 Australian referendum (Retirement of judges)

 The Constitution Alteration (Retirement of Judges) Bill 1977 was a successful proposal to alter the Australian Constitution to introduce a retirement age of 70 for federal judges.
 It was put to voters for approval in a referendum held on 21 May 1977.
 After being approved in the referendum, it received the royal assent and became law on 29 July 1977.

+As of 2025 it is the most recent referendum in Australia that has led to the successful modification of the Constitution.

 Question

 It is proposed to alter the Constitution so as to provide for retiring ages for judges of federal courts.

 Do you approve the proposed law?

 Changes to the text of the constitution

 The proposal was to add the following paragraphs at the end of section 72.